 All applicants are encouraged to request only the amount of funds needed to support their proposal and not base the request on the maximum allowed.
-No match is required for the MAT Grant Program
+Match is NOT required for the BSCC MAT Grant Program

-Criteria for Non-Governmental Organizations Receiving Subawards
+Criteria for Non-Governmental Organizations Receiving MAT Grant Subawards

-Applicants for the MAT Grant Program may elect to partner, contract, or establish agreements with non-governmental organizations (NGOs)1 in the implementation of their program.
+Applicants for the MAT Grant Program may elect to partner, contract, or establish agreements with non-governmental organizations (NGOs)2 in the implementation of their program.
 All NGOs must adhere to terms described in the box below: